 sudo apt install <package name>

 If Software Updater indicates that some remote repositories can’t be reached, open the Software & Updates program and look in the Other Software tab for the broken repository.
 Either remove the repository, or search for the software vendor to determine what has happened to their software server.
-Sometimes the version of Ubuntu needs changing to match the current version.
+Sometimes the version of the repo (xenial, yakkety, zesty, artful, etc) needs changing to match the current version of the operating system.

 The program Synaptic is a very powerful GUI of the package manager.
 Packages can be installed, removed, selectively upgraded, pinned, and information gained about their purpose and dependencies.
 It also provides a comprehensive list of available packages and programs to be downloaded.
 It can be installed in the Software Center or with this command: